baotran01/Skipli-SMS-Verification-Web-App/README.md

 #### Set up Twilio
 ```
 Create Twilio account on Twilio website
 Create an .env file inside backend directory and paste your Twilio credentials there.
-Make sure you have a valid Twilio phone number.
+Make sure you have a valid phone number which is verified with Twilio.
 ```

 #### Set up the server